This guide will give you an overview of the setup, configuration, and use of the Multiple Environments functionality in Discovery Hub.

 Assign Each Service User to the Associated Environment's Project Repository

-When you start the Server service, the "Log-on As" user opens an instance of the TimeXtender.exe process (Discovery Hub without the UI) in the background.
+When you start the Server Service, the "Log-on As" user opens an instance of the TimeXtender.exe process (Discovery Hub without the UI) in the background.
 This process needs to know what repository to connect to.
-This can be done in 2 ways:
+To assign the Service Account to the associated environment's project repository:

 Once you have completed the initial setup, you should now be able to create the Environments in Discovery Hub, which we will cover in the following video.
 Please note, you will be unable to start the service until we create the environments.